mrbossosity/evidence/README.md

 `python evidence-with-ease.py` (python3 on Linux)

-The tkinter GUI will appear prompting you to paste the shared link to your G Doc and to choose your target download folder.
+The tkinter GUI will appear, prompting you to paste the shared link to your Google Doc and to choose your target download folder.
 Hit "Go!" and track the program's progress in the terminal printout.

 ## Known Issues
 Removing Javascript from webpages breaks certain well-devloped sites which generate all page content dynamically, so some 'cleaned' files might not contain any article content at all.
 Furthermore, removing Javascript looks fishy to sites with good bot detection, so some pages may be blocked or Captcha-prompted.
 I haven't yet figured out a good way to identify when blocks happen and stop the program from downloading these blocked/Captcha'd pages, but by supplying a realistic user agent and other legitimate browser markers in the request header, I've managed to get around most blocks.
 In short, don't treat this program as the be-all end-all, and review the final PDF closely for any broken or blocked pages as you'll have to reprint these from the original sources yourself.